f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

 Step 8 - Onboard as a Dev API
 #############################

 The goal of an Developer Portal is not only to provide with API Documentation.
-A Developer Portal offers the possiblity to ``try out`` the API directly from it.
+A Developer Portal offers the possibility to ``try out`` the API directly from it.
 It means the Developers will ask for API Keys from this portal, and use these keys to ``try out`` APIs.
 The Developer Portal will send request to the API Gateway with the API-KEY generated.

 In this lab, ``Infrastructure`` and ``API`` teams will modify the NMS ACM configurations in order to: